 Medically reviewed by Dr. C.H.
 Weaver M.D.
 3/2019

-The researchers concluded that the longer survival of patients with advanced follicular lymphoma can be attributed to newer approaches to treatment, including the use of the targeted therapy Rituxan® (rituximab).
+In fact, patients with advanced follicular lymphoma appear to be living longer with 5 year survival rates for stage IV follicular lymphoma improving from 64% to 95% over the last 20 years.
+The longer survival of patients with advanced follicular lymphoma can be attributed to newer approaches to treatment, including the use of the precision medicine Rituxan® (rituximab).(1)

 Types of Follicular Lymphoma

 Follicular lymphomas are classified according to two systems, the Revised European American Lymphoma (REAL) system and the International Working Formulation (IWF).
 The following are types of follicular Non-Hodgkin lymphoma (NHL); they are treated similarly (see table 1).

 Table 1 Types of Follicular NHL according to two classification systems, REAL and IWF

 Chemotherapy is a drug or combination of drugs administered intravenously or orally to kill cancer cells and remains an integral component of treatment.
 Chemotherapy is used to treat advanced-stage indolent or follicular lymphomas but is increasingly being replaced by precision cancer medicines and immunotherapy.